TL;DR

 8. Monitor, Analyze & Optimize Regularly

-An incentive plan isn’t a “set and forget” system.
-The best programs evolve with business needs and rep feedback.
+An incentive plan needs ongoing attention.
+The best programs adapt to business needs and rep feedback.

 Tips: